-aci : (target) (name; permissions; bind rule)
+aci : (targets) (version 3.0; acl "name"; permissions bind rules;)

-Access Control Component Description target Specifies the keywords that indicate the set of entries and/or operations to which an access control rule applies. name Specifies the name of the ACI in the form version 3.0; aci "name of this aci". permission Specifies the keywords that indicate the type of operations to which an access control rule might apply. bind rule Specifies the keywords that indicate whether an access control rule should apply to a given requester.
+Access Control Component Description targets Specifies the set of entries and/or attributes to which an access control rule applies.
+Syntax: ( target keyword = != expression) name Specifies the name of the ACI. permissions Specifies the type of operations to which an access control rule might apply.
+Syntax: allow / deny (permission) bind rules Specifies the criteria that indicate whether an access control rule should apply to a given requestor.
+Syntax: bind rule keyword = $ !=$ expression; .
+The bind rule syntax requires that it be terminated with a ";".